SEO in 2023: Your chance to shine!

 Re-assess the content and quality of your most important pages

-To find out how you are doing, you need to re-assess your content.
+You need to re-assess your content to find out how you are doing.
 Is everything in tip-top shape?
 Do you need to write more?
 Or less?
-Maybe combine several weaker articles in one strong one?
-Content pruning is going through your posts to see what you can take out to improve the rest.
-Sometimes, the best SEO strategy can be not to write more, but to improve what you have!
+Maybe combine several weaker articles into one strong one?
+Content pruning is going through your posts to see what you can take to improve the rest.
+Sometimes, the best SEO strategy can be to hold the writing for a while and improve what you have!

-Work on your expertise, authoritativeness and trustworthiness
+Work on your expertise, authoritativeness, and trustworthiness (E-A-T)

 Hone those writing skills!

 Quality content is well-written content.
-Quality content is original, in-depth and easy to understand.
-Search engines are getting better at determining the text quality of an article and make decisions based on that.
+Quality content is original, in-depth, and easy to understand.
+Search engines are improving at determining an article’s text quality and making decisions based on that.
 Also, readers value well-written texts more and get a sense of trust from them.
-If content reads well and is factual and grammatically correct, it will come across more professional and people will be more likely to return to read more of your content.
+If content reads well and is factual and grammatically correct, it will come across as more professional, and people will be more likely to return to read more of your content.

 Search is on the move